 Certificates for the class of 2020 are being posted out to Graduands and will not be presented at graduation.

 The University does not provide parking for the graduation ceremonies.
-There are 'pay and display' car parks near to the Cathedral and Castle that also have disabled parking bays.
-Please allow plenty of time to arrive in Lincoln and find a parking space before the ceremony begins, as these car parks can get busy.
+There are pay and display car parks near to the Cathedral and Castle that also have disabled parking bays.
+Please allow plenty of time to arrive in Lincoln and find a parking space before the ceremony begins, as these car parks can get busy and local roads may be busier than normal during graduation week.

-Car parks in Lincoln (please note that the Castle Hill car park may be closed over the graduation period).
+You can find a map of car parks in Lincoln on the City of Lincoln Council's website (please note that the Castle Hill car park may be closed over the graduation period due to its location next to Lincoln Castle).

 All students who wish to attend their graduation will be required to complete an online registration form.
-By completing the registration form you are consenting that the information collected can be used for graduation purposes and shared with appropriate departments within the University such as Finance and Alumni.
+By completing the registration form you are consenting that the information collected can be used for graduation purposes and shared with appropriate departments within the University such as the Finance and Alumni teams.
 The information will not be disclosed to any third parties outside the University of Lincoln.

 Visit Tempest Graduation Photography to view packages and prices.
 Unfortunately, it is not possible to pre-order a photography package, but these can be ordered during and after your ceremony.

-Please only bring small bags with you since larger bags and holdalls will not be permitted due to lack of space and the University does not offer bag storage facilities.
+Please only bring small bags with you to the Cathedral since larger bags and holdalls will not be permitted into the ceremony due to shortage of space.
+The University does not offer bag storage facilities.

 We are usually only able to discuss student-related matters directly with the student concerned and are not at liberty to divulge information or take instruction from a third party, even if that person is a family member.